Junoguksoo/slack-connect-4-bot/README.md

 ## Running the bot

 > This assumes you have Nodejs (node) installed.
-This tested on Nodejs v6.9.1.
+This was tested on Nodejs v6.9.1.

 Replace XXXXX with your own bot's API token.
 ```